rbckman/tarina/README.md

 ```
 sudo raspi-config
 ```
-Expand file system, enable camera and then reboot Install git
+Expand file system, enable camera and then reboot.
+Run this to install git
 ```
 sudo apt-get install git
 ```